Dorothy Rosenberg Prize

 - Nominators must complete an online prize submission form for each book submitted.

-- One copy of each entry must be sent to each of the committee members and clearly labeled “Rosenberg Prize Entry.”
+- One copy of each entry must be sent to each committee member and clearly labeled “Rosenberg Prize Entry.”
 Print copies preferred unless otherwise indicated.
 If only e-copy is available, please contact review committee members beforehand to arrange submission format.

 Please Note: Entries must be received by May 15, 2017, to be eligible for the 2017 competition.
 Entries will not be returned.
 Recipients will be announced on the AHA website in October 2017 and recognized during a ceremony at the January 2018 AHA annual meeting in Washington, DC.